CSCfi/csc-user-guide/docs/apps/maestro.md

 # Maestro

 Schrödinger Maestro is a versatile molecular modelling environment.
-It has modules for drug design and Materials Science.
+It has modules for *drug design* and *Materials Science*.
 It can be used to build, edit, run and analyse chemical model systems.

 [TOC]